 - Editorial Board, "Infection and Immunity", "Current Immunology Reviews"

 - American Society for Microbiology

 - International Endotoxin Society

-Research in Dr. Dziarski's laboratory is funded by National Institutes of Health (NIH) and is focused on innate immunity to infections, which is an immediate first line of defense against infections.
+Research in Dr. Dziarski's laboratory is funded by National Institutes of Health (NIH) and Department of Defense (DoD), and is focused on innate immunity, which is an immediate first line of defense against infections.

 Roman Dziarski, Shin Yong Park, Des Raj Kashyap, Sukumar Saha, Xuefang Jing, Fareeha Zulfiqar, Dipika Gupta